 Download videos you’ll watch over and over again

-Pro tip for the parents here: download that show/movie that your child watches 24/7.
-That way you’ll essentially only use the data once, and they can watch as much as they want (or are allowed to) without using up more data each time they watch.
-You might have to pay for the download, but it beats going over your data limit because Frozen streamed non-stop for two weeks.
+Here is a tip for the parents: download that show/movie your child watches 24/7.
+That way, you’ll essentially only use the data once, and they can watch as much as they want (or are allowed to) without using more data each time they watch.
+You might have to pay for the download, but it beats exceeding your data limit because Frozen streamed non-stop for two weeks.

 The same goes for music.
 If you pay for a music streaming service but find yourself listening to the same 12 songs, just download them.
 That way you can listen to them on repeat without using much data.